J-CPelletier/webcomix/README.md

 1. Install [Python 3](https://www.python.org/downloads/)
 2. Clone this repository and open a terminal in its directory
 3. Download the dependencies by running `pip install -e .[dev]`
-4. Install the command line interface tool in development mode by running `pip install --editable .`

 ## Usage